 Action 1: Global Goodness

 - Reduce your milk consumption by switching to plant based alternatives.

 - You can easily substitute non-dairy versions of cream and butter when preparing meals.

 - Read labels and inform yourself on the alternative names for dairy.
 Milk, cream, casein, and whey – are just a few of the names for dairy.

 Action 2: Planet Protector

 - All of Action 1.

-- Research the effects consuming dairy can have on your health.
+- Research the effects consuming dairy products can have on your health.

 - Purchasing foods that are labeled vegan, will ensure there is no dairy.

 - Substitute nutritional yeast for cheese, or purchase plant based cheese alternatives.

 - Make the switch to almond, oat or coconut creamer for your morning coffee.

 Action 3: Earth Angel